mikermcneil/waterline-query-builder/docs/errors.md

 Note that this type of error is also completely separate from the underlying data store (validation occurs in the node process)

+### When receiving the outcome/result from a query...

+_all of these share a single exit_

 #### Connection already died
 > Currently in Waterline: _not consistent across adapters_

 Cannot send a query over a connection which is known to be dead (this is known ahead of time because we keep track of it when/if a connection blows up)

-### When receiving the outcome/result from a query...

 #### Uniqueness constraint failed
 > Currently in Waterline: `E_UNIQUE`